No engine idling

 - turning off your engine could help to protect your car - idling can increase wear and tear on your engine

 - Report engine idling to Haringey Council.
-If you see a vehicle engine idling, report it online at Report engine idling
+If you see a vehicle engine idling, report it online here: Report Engine Idling e-form

 - Spread the word by helping us share our message.
 Download the below posters to display in your home or business.
 Engine idling leaflet (PDF, 191KB)